chingu-voyages/soloproject-tier1-website-template/README.md

 ## Instructions

-For this project you must use Native (Vanilla/Plain) HTML5, CSS, and JavaScript for this project.
+For this project you must use Native (Vanilla/Plain) HTML5, CSS, and JavaScript.
 You are encouraged to use CSS-Grid, Flexbox, Media Queries, a naming system like BEM, semantic HTML tags, or other modern techniques!

 > You may **NOT** use frameworks or libraries such as Bootstrap.